iguanajuice/sway-wscap/README.md

 ### Don'ts:
 * Do not move the captured workspace to an other output
-* Do not click the workspace numbers in swaybar (unless you want to temporarily show another workspace)
+* Do not click the workspace numbers in swaybar (unless you want to temporarily show that workspace)
 * Do not rapidly scroll swaybar, may sometimes cause the wrong workspace to be captured

 ## Installation: